fh820/reddit-analysis/README.md

    python manage.py runserver

 # Usage
-Open your browser and navigate to http://127.0.0.1:8000/.
-Enter the URL of a Reddit post you want to analyze and click "Analyze."
+Open your browser and navigate to http://127.0.0.1:8000/ Enter the URL of a Reddit post you want to analyze and click "Analyze."
-View the sentiment analysis results displayed on the page.
+View the sentiment analysis results displayed on the page